Free Trading eBooks

 Market Profile Basics - Jayanthi Gopalakrishnan

-Below are free eBooks, videos or article which focus on “socionomics” or the study of social trends and how those trends affect investors.
+Below are free trading eBooks, videos or article which focus on “socionomics” or the study of social trends and how those trends affect investors.

 Staying Ahead of Social Trends: Highlights From The Socionomist’s First Two Years